ksenia312/nearby_service/CONTRIBUTING.md

 1. **Search for existing issues**: Before opening a new issue, please check the [Issues](https://github.com/ksenia312/nearby_service/issues) to see if the bug has already been reported.
-2. **Open a new issue**: If the bug has not been reported yet, open a new issue [here](https://github.com/ksenia312/nearby_service/issues/new) and use the `bug` label to indicate that this is a bug report.
+2. **Open a new Bug Report issue**: If the bug has not been reported yet, open a new issue [here](https://github.com/ksenia312/nearby_service/issues/new/choose) and use template `Bug Report` to indicate that this is a bug report.
 3. **Provide details**: Include a clear and concise description of the bug, steps to reproduce it, and any relevant logs or screenshots.